-This article explains the types of discrimination claims that may be available to you if you are treated unfavourably for reasons related to being pregnant or taking maternity leave.
-Information correct as of 9 February 2023.
+This factsheet explains the types of discrimination claims that may be available to you if you are treated unfavourably for reasons related to being pregnant or taking maternity leave.
+The below information is correct as of January 1st 2025 and was kindly drafted by The Chester Community Law Project from The University of Chester’s School of Law and Social Justice Department for Pregnant Then Screwed.

 FACT: Protection from discrimination is available from day one in your job.